shannenpy/ASG1/README.md

 ### User Stories

 - As a owner of the website, I want to put out as many different templates as I can, so that users will want to come back for more and I can generate more revenue.
-- As a owner, the catergories of template I want to put out include powerpoints, logos, icons, instagram stories and infographics, so that it will be convienient for users as they can have a one stop shop.
+- As a owner, the catergories of template I want to put out include powerpoints, logos, instagram stories and infographics, so that it will be convienient for users as they can have a one stop shop.
 - As a owner, I want to source good designers, so that users can personalize their templates however they want without the constraints of the pre-designed templates.
 - As a user, I want to be able to find a variety of template that is on theme for my powerpoint presentations, so that I can deliver presentable, eye-pleasing slides.
 - As a user like an social media influencer, I want to find a minimilistic template for my instagram story highlights, so that it is in theme with my instagram feed.